-KTM sport motorcycles are designed and built to withstand the normal stresses and strains of competitive use.
-The motorcycles comply with currently valid regulations and categories of the top international motorsport organizations.
+This vehicle is designed and built to withstand the normal stresses and strains of competitive use.
+This vehicle complies with the currently valid regulations and categories of the top international motorsport organizations.

-The motorcycle may only be used in closed off areas remote from public road traffic.
+Only operate this vehicle in closed-off areas remote from public road traffic.

-KTM sport motorcycles are designed and built to withstand the normal stresses and strains of competitive use.
-The motorcycles comply with currently valid regulations and categories of the top international motorsport organizations.
+This vehicle is designed and built to withstand the normal stresses and strains of competitive use.
+This vehicle complies with the currently valid regulations and categories of the top international motorsport organizations.